Chicago born and bred set designer Lauren M. Nichols stems from a traditional fine-arts background.

 In 2017 she completed her studies at Northwestern University's Graduate School and earned her MFA in set and costume design.

 Her work follows essentialist practices, but you will not find a design where she has not gone over every last component with attention to detail.
-She enjoys creating a world where the audience feels like they share the environment of the characters, but prefers focusing on strong gestures rather than overworked spaces.
+She enjoys creating a world where the audience feels like they share the environment of the characters, and focuses on strong gestures rather than overworked spaces.

-While spreading her energy among the hectic world of freelance life, she also works full time as a scale model-maker, draftsperson, and studio assistant to both Andrew Boyce and Collette Pollard.
+In addition to freelancing, she also works as a scale model-maker, draftsperson, and studio assistant to both Andrew Boyce and Collette Pollard.
 She has assisted on projects produced at Court Theatre, Goodman Theatre, Steppenwolf, Julliard,

 "In a world where you can be anything, be yourself; your best self."